Jayesh952/Automatic-Work-Measurement-system/README.md

 # Automatic-Employee-Management-system
-An automatic work measurement system which is based on Artificial Intelligence, Deep Learning and version control
+An automatic work measurement system which is based on Artificial Intelligence, Deep Learning and version control.

 # Dependencies
 1.Numpy<br>